 - Hines Proprietary Research

 - Sustainability Investment Considerations

 - Investment Strategy Group

-At the highest level, the primary bodies for governance and decision-making at Hines are the Executive Committee, Audit & Compliance Committee and Investment Committee.
-Hines’ decentralized regional structure puts decision-making closer to the real estate.
+At the highest level, the primary bodies for governance and decision making at Hines are the Executive Committee, Audit and Compliance Committee and Investment Committee.
+Hines’ decentralized regional structure puts decision making closer to the real estate.
 Regional CEOs, who are members of the firm’s Executive Committee, direct the activities of regional organizations that source and execute investments and oversee regional development and operations.

 The Hines Executive Committee sets policy for the firm.
 It is composed of ownership, regional and central leadership, and the firm’s Chief Risk Officer.

 These committees serve as vehicles for change and communication.
 They complement the work of existing departments and committees responsible for day-to-day operations at Hines.
 The Management Committees are: Strategy; Investments & Performance; Finance, Operations & Tenant Relations; Capital Markets; Compensation, HR & Morale; Risk, Sustainability & Corporate Citizenship; and Steering.